DorianSheiles/DorianSheiles.github.io/index.md

 A Diploma certified Software Developer ****with the ability to create software in a variety of languages as a full stack developer.
 My primary skill set consists of .NET, specifically in full stack development. **My most developed skills exist within .NET and the React Framework.**

-My most principled programming languages are **C#, HTML/CSS, JavaScript/Typescript, SQL,& Python**.
+My most principled programming languages are **C#, HTML/CSS, JavaScript/TypeScript, SQL & Python**.

 I’m also proficient with Entity Framework 6 and Core and possess one year of professional experience with the **React Framework**.